-Have you ever wondered about the quality of the data that you input in your lead scoring system?
+Have you ever wondered about the quality of the data you input into your lead scoring system?

 In one sentence, there’s a quote that could answer your question: